MSMLBV/guidelines/docs/guidelines/mantine.md

 - **Use case**: When you need to group related elements together with consistent space between them.
 Perfect for buttons, inputs, or other inline components.
 - **Key Features**:
-  - Aligns children in a horizontal (default) or vertical layout.
+  - Aligns children in a horizontal layout.
   - Useful for grouping elements like buttons or icons.
   - Automatically adds space between elements, which can be customized.